artefactual-labs/ansible-archivematica-src/README.md

 The following are role variables that can be used to pass dictionaries containing environment variables that will be passed to the different Archivematica components:

-- [Dashboard](https://github.com/artefactual/archivematica/tree/qa/1.x/src/dashboard/src/settings): `archivematica_src_am_dashboard_environment`
+- [Dashboard](https://github.com/artefactual/archivematica/tree/stable/1.7.x/src/dashboard/install/README.md): `archivematica_src_am_dashboard_environment`
-- [MCPServer](https://github.com/artefactual/archivematica/tree/qa/1.x/src/MCPServer/lib/settings): `archivematica_src_am_mcpserver_environment`
+- [MCPServer](https://github.com/artefactual/archivematica/tree/stable/1.7.x/src/MCPServer/install/README.md): `archivematica_src_am_mcpserver_environment`
-- [MCPClient](https://github.com/artefactual/archivematica/tree/qa/1.x/src/MCPClient/lib/settings): `archivematica_src_am_mcpclient_environment`
+- [MCPClient](https://github.com/artefactual/archivematica/tree/stable/1.7.x/src/MCPClient/install/README.md): `archivematica_src_am_mcpclient_environment`
-- [Storage Service](https://github.com/artefactual/archivematica-storage-service/tree/qa/0.x/storage_service/storage_service/settings): `archivematica_src_ss_environment`
+- [Storage Service](https://github.com/artefactual/archivematica-storage-service/tree/stable/0.11.x/install/README.md): `archivematica_src_ss_environment`

 The default environment strings can be found in [`defaults/main.yml`](defaults/main.yml).

-The authoritative place to find accurate information about the environment variables supported is the settings module of each Archivematica component.
+The authoritative place to find accurate information about the environment variables supported is the install/README.md file for each Archivematica component.
 Use the links above to find them.

 In the following example we're going to redefine the environment variables of the MCPServer.